-Language B SL and HL
+Language B SL and Language B HL

 Language B is a language acquisition course designed for students with some previous experience of the target language.
-In the Language B course, students further develop their ability to communicate in the target language through the study of language, themes and texts.
+In the language B course, students further develop their ability to communicate in the target language through the study of language, themes and texts.
 In doing so, they also develop conceptual understandings of how language works, as appropriate to the level of the course.

-English is available at SL and HL levels.
 French is available at Ab initio, SL and HL levels.
+English is available at both SL and HL levels.
+Spanish is available at Ab initio and SL levels.
 German is available at Ab initio and SL levels.
-Spanish is available at Ab initio and SL levels.